 Writer, performer, 🐀 and fervent tweeter.
-Becky Lucas is one of most exciting new voices on the Australian comedy scene and is quickly commanding attention
+Becky Lucas is one of most exciting voices on the Australian comedy scene and is commanding worldwide attention.

 Becky has spent years writing and performing stand-up nationally, locally and in her bedroom.
-She was a National RAW Comedy finalist in 2013 and was hand picked for prestigious Melbourne International Comedy Festivals’ The Comedy Zone showcase in 2014.
-Becky performed her debut solo show in 2015 “Hightide” to sell out crowds and rave reviews and backed it up in 2016 with her second solo hour of stand up, “Baby”.
-Her 2017 solo show “Little Bitch” was met with sold out shows around Australia, New Zealand and Becky even ventured overseas making her Edinburgh Fringe debut.
-Becky is currently touring her fourth solo show titled ‘cute funny smart sexy beautiful’ and is a nod to her notoriously low self esteem.
+She was a National RAW Comedy finalist in 2013 and was hand picked for the prestigious Melbourne International Comedy Festivals’ The Comedy Zone showcase in 2014.
+Becky performed her debut solo show in 2015 ‘Hightide’ to sell out crowds and rave reviews and backed it up in 2016 with her second solo hour of stand up, ‘Baby’.
+Her 2017 show ‘Little Bitch’ was toured around Australia & New Zealand and Becky even ventured overseas making her Edinburgh Fringe debut.
+2018 has seen her touring her highly acclaimed fourth solo show titled ‘cute funny smart sexy beautiful’ which is a nod to her notoriously low self esteem.

-As a stand up, she’s opened for calibre comics including Wil Anderson, Jim Norton, Beth Stelling, Joel Creasey and Jim Norton and has performed at the prestigious UCB theatre in Los Angeles.
+As a stand up, she’s opened for calibre comics including Wil Anderson, Jim Norton, Beth Stelling, Matt Okine and Joel Creasey and has performed at the prestigious UCB theatre in Los Angeles.

 “girl next door look undercut by subtle winks, nods and eyes that sparkle mischievously to deliver a punch line” Daily Review ****

 ‘Her style is the comedy equivalent of putting a silencer on a gun; You don’t hear the pearlers coming, you only know when they hit…her unceremonious punchlines hit dead centre every time, getting huge laughs’ Herald Sun